UX and Usability

 Marc Hassenzahl (2013): User Experience and Experience Design.
 In: Soegaard, Mads and Dam, Rikke Friis (eds.).
 “The Encyclopedia of Human-Computer Interaction, 2nd Ed.”.
 Aarhus, Denmark: The Interaction Design Foundation.

-Some Usability Definitions
+Some Usability definitions

 “The extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use.”